mrduhart/ai-superproducts/django/02-tutorial.md

   - Evaluating during design vs refactoring later

 - Testing is VERY important
   - To prevent, detect and solve errors
   - To increase code and product quality
   - To collaborate

 - Automated testing avoids repeating work
   - Once a test is written, it is forever useful
   - Detects broken code as soon as new features are added
   - Base for test-driven development: write tests first, then code to pass them, then refactor and check tests again
   - Allows continuous integration

 - Django includes tools for testing
   - Test file layout: app.tests.py
     - Contains classes and methods for testing
     - Give descriptive names to objects, begin method names with test_
   - Tools for testing: django.test
     - TestCase class for inheritance
     - Assertions
     - A test client for interacting with views: makes requests, receives responses with extra data (e.g. context, status codes)
   - Integration with automated-browser tools (e.g. Selenium): LiveServerTestCase
   - Command line utility: python manage.py test app
     - Runs tests and outputs results
     - Creates a test database (deleted after each test)

 - Testing best practices
   - Don't be lazy, no "clever" refactoring of tests (is the code failing, or is it the test that's failing?)
   - More is better: once written, it's useful forever (partially)
   - Redundancy is good
   - Tests help look after themselves (did the code break it or is it no longer valid?)
   - Separate TestClass for each model and view
   - Separate method for each condition to test
   - Test methods names that describe their function
   - Code coverage for identifying which code is not tested yet

 - Django takes care of static files for more complex apps: django.contrib.staticfiles
   - Put static files in a (namespaced) "static" directory in app
   - Set settings values for static files finders and base url
   - Include static tag in templates (but not in static files themselves; these should be relative paths)

+- Django allows customizing the admin site
+  - Change objects display by registering model admin: admin.ModelAdmin
+    - Specify fields and fieldsets
+    - Include related objects as inlines (should also be registered)
+    - Modify change list (show other fields and methods)
+    - Add search and filters
+  - Change admin default template
+    - Assign values to settings
+    - Replace template file: python -c "import django; print(django.__path__)"